-To validate our findings regarding the Functional Anchor and Structural Adapter, we conduct systematic ablation experiments on the RLVR-tuned model.
+To validate our findings regarding the \textit{Functional Anchor} and \textit{Structural Adapter}, we conduct systematic ablation experiments on the RLVR-tuned model.
 These experiments are designed to verify both the \textit{necessity} and \textit{sufficiency} of these layer groups for memorization.
 More results for other datasets like LiveMathBench are provided in Appendix~\ref{app:ablation}.

-We design two complementary groups of experiments, all operating on the RLVR-tuned model: \textbf{Group 1: Necessity Tests (Reset). } We selectively replace specific layer groups with base model weights to measure their causal contribution: (1) \textit{Anchor Reset}: Replace L18--20 MLP weights with the base model weights; (2) \textit{Adapter Reset}: Replace L21--22 MLP weights with the base model weights. \textbf{Group 2: Sufficiency Tests (Keep Only).} We retain only specific RLVR-tuned layers while resetting all other MLP layers to the base model: (1) \textit{Keep Only Anchor}: Only L18--20 retain RLVR weights; all other layers reset to base; (2) \textit{Keep Only Adapter}: Only L21--22 retain RLVR weights; all other layers reset to base; (3) \textit{Keep Both}: L18--22 retain RLVR weights; all other layers reset to base.
+We design two complementary groups of experiments on the RLVR-tuned model: \textbf{Group 1: Necessity Tests (Reset).} We selectively replace specific layer groups with base model weights: (1) \textit{Anchor Reset}: Replace L18--20 MLP weights with base model weights; (2) \textit{Adapter Reset}: Replace L21--22 MLP weights with base model weights. \textbf{Group 2: Sufficiency Tests (Keep Only).} We retain only specific RLVR-tuned layers while resetting all others to base: (1) \textit{Keep Only Anchor}: Only L18--20 retain RLVR weights; (2) \textit{Keep Only Adapter}: Only L21--22 retain RLVR weights; (3) \textit{Keep Both}: L18--22 retain RLVR weights.

-Figure~\ref{fig:ablation_all} presents the ablation results.
-We highlight several key findings that corroborate our mechanistic analysis: \textbf{Anchor layers are more critical than Adapter layers.} Resetting the Anchor layers causes leakage accuracy to drop by more than 10\% on both contaminated datasets: MATH-500 declines from 98\% to 86\% and MinervaMath from 88\% to 72\%.
-Adapter Reset produces consistently smaller drops ($\Delta = -6\%$ and $-10\%$, respectively).
-This asymmetry confirms that the Anchor layers serve as the primary storage for memorized knowledge, with the Adapter layers playing a secondary, signal-transmission role.
+Figure~\ref{fig:ablation_all} shows several key findings: \textbf{Anchor layers are more critical than Adapter layers.} Resetting the Anchor causes leakage accuracy to drop by more than 10\% on contaminated datasets (MATH-500: 98\%$\to$86\%; MinervaMath: 88\%$\to$72\%), while Adapter Reset produces smaller drops ($\Delta = -6\%$ and $-10\%$).
+This confirms the Anchor layers serve as primary storage for memorized knowledge.

-\textbf{Neither layer group alone is sufficient for memorization.} Ablation results on the MATH-500 and MinervaMath leakage subsets demonstrate that memorization is a collaborative process involving both Anchor and Adapter layers.
-Our Reset experiments show that reverting either group to its base state significantly degrades performance from the RLVR baseline of 98.0\% (dropping to 86.0\% for Anchor and 92.0\% for Adapter), and the MinervaMath is as well.
-Furthermore, isolated layer groups (Keep Only) fail to fully recover the original accuracy.
-These findings indicate that both layer groups are essential components that jointly constitute the internal circuit for memory retrieval and representation.